spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/uninstall.md

 keywords: ["self-hosted", "enterprise"]
 ---

-To uninstall Palette from your cluster, you need to uninstall the following components: Reach system, Palette management plane, and Cert Manager.
+To uninstall Palette from your cluster, you need to uninstall Palette management plane and Cert Manager.
+Optionally, you may also have installed Image Swap and Reach system, which also need to be uninstalled.
 This uninstall process applies to both connected and airgap instances of self-hosted Palette.

 :::warning